+The vulnerability as specified in ISO/IEC TR 24772-1:2019 clause 6.16 is applicable to Fortran.
 Fortran provides bit manipulation through intrinsic procedures that operate on integer variables.
 Specifically, both shifts that replicate the left-most bit and shifts that do not are provided as intrinsic procedures with integer operands.

-- Separate integer variables into those on which bit operations are performed and those on which integer arithmetic is performed. - Do not use shift intrinsics where integer multiplication or division is intended.
+- Follow the guidance of ISO/IEC TR 24772-1:2019 clause 6.16.5 - Separate integer variables into those on which bit operations are performed and those on which integer arithmetic is performed. - Do not use shift intrinsics where integer multiplication or division is intended.